msaneme/text2sql-evaluation-artifacts/README.md

 ## Overview

-This repository contains the experimental artifacts used in the evaluation of large language models (LLMs) for Text-to-SQL translation, as described in the associated IEEE Access manuscript.
+This repository contains the experimental artifacts used in the evaluation of Large Language Models (LLMs) for Text-to-SQL translation, as described in the associated manuscript.

 The materials provided here support transparency, reproducibility, and further inspection of the experimental setup, including both the core Text-to-SQL evaluation and the preliminary validation of security-related behaviors.